MxUpdate/Manual/src/documentation/wiki/FAQ.md

 ```
 The default value is nothing.
 So now the products are not handled for all persons (including the administration persons).
 For for information see also the configuration item [administration person](CI_User_PersonAdmin.md).

+#### How to import "full" Persons?
+In previous MxUpdate versions, "full" persons was supported ("full" persons are technical the admin persons and the depending business object instance of the person).
+Now MxUpdate does not support anymore "full" persons, because the OOTB delivered VPLM-Pos-Import can be easily used with complete PnO support.

 ###How could I use MxUpdate Update together with emxGerLibUpdate?
 "MxUpdate Update" and "emxGerLibUpdate" could be used together within one installation.
 The recommendation is to use only one tool.